Mobile porn: History

 Just like the internet and pay TV, the adult entertainment industry was one of the first forms of mass media to embrace mobile devices as a new means to distribute content.
-During 2002, Private Media Group became the first adult media company to employ a dedicated mobile specialist.
-This initiative led to the industry's first adult SMS services, erotic mobile content distribution and mobile internet (WAP) site, called "Private Mobile", offering a small range of videos directly to their consumers.
+During 2002, Private Media Group became the first adult media company to employ a dedicated mobile specialist at Director level, David Jarvis, who had previously launched other mobile entertainment services for the likes of Vodafone and Vivendi Universal.
+This initiative led to the industry's first interactive adult SMS services, erotic mobile content aggregation and distribution as well as the first mobile internet (WAP) subscription site, called "Private Mobile", offering a small range of videos and images directly to consumers via mobile carrier networks.
 This service was intended for the increasing range of Private consumers using feature phones in Europe with colour screens.

 From the mid-2000s onwards, many mobile network operators eventually deployed age verification systems and industry-regulated explicitness grading levels that gradually allowed mobile erotica to be legally purchased through gated mobile operator portal communities only by consenting adults.

 With the onset of smartphones in 2007 and portable tablet computers thereafter, more and more consumers in developed markets have since left these gated mobile operator communities and now browse the internet on their mobile and apps instead for their mobile erotica.

 Widespread adoption of Apple's iPhone was initially expected to encourage growth in the mobile erotica industry.
 Following the release of the original iPhone in 2007, the search term "iPhone Porn" spiked considerably in popularity. with 37% of iPhone users watching video on their iPhone However, Apple chairman Steve Jobs made it clear that no adult content would ever be sold from Apple's App Store, and thousands of adult apps have been banned on the App Store.
 However, Apple's ban on adult apps has been criticized as being impractical and ineffective.

 Other companies in the mobile and video industries situated themselves to take advantage of this trend.
 Google built a new phone system called Google Play that supports any application within reasonable decency guidelines.
 Since then, dedicated adult-only app stores like MiKandi and other mobile internet publishers have benefited from this gap in the market instead.

 Following its inception in 2002, the mobile erotica business was expected to grow to a market value of $2.3 billion within its first eight years.